How to Use a Menstrual Cup: A Step-by-Step Guide

 How to use a menstrual cup

-Our step-by-step guide on how to insert a menstrual cup:
+Step-by-step instructions for your teen on how to insert a menstrual cup:

 1. When using a menstrual cup, it's important to have clean hands to insert and remove it.
 Wash your hands and the cup with clean water and a mild soap before starting.